davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 ### 7B.7.3 Authentication for AUN3 devices supporting 5G key hierarchy
 ![[Pasted image 20241024121712.png]]
 # Annex O (Informative): Authentication for non-5G capable devices behind residential gateways
+This annex describes the authentication procedure, using EAP-TLS as an example, for Non-5G Capable (N5GC) devices behind Residential Gateways (RGs) in private networks or in isolated deployment scenarios (i.e., roaming is not considered) with wireline access.
+The registration procedure of N5GC devices behind Cable RGs is described in clause 4.10a of TS 23.316

+N5GC devices lack some key 5G capabilities, including NAS and the derivation of 5G key hierarchy.
+Those devices exist in wireline networks and need to be able to access the converged 5G core.
+The authentication of N5GC devices can be based on additional EAP methods other than EAP-AKA’.

+The procedure in O.3 uses EAP-TLS as in Annex B as an example, but it differs from the Annex B in the following:
+1. the W-AGF creates the registration request on behalf of the N5GC device,
+2. 5G related parameters (including ngKSI and ABBA) are not sent to the N5GC device.
+When received from the AMF, these parameters are ignored by the W-AGF, and
+3. Neither the N5GC device nor the AUSF derives any 5G related keys after EAP authentication.